-If when you try launching an application. it fails with the error message Bad Image, Error status 0xc0000020, then this post will help you.
+If when you try launching an application like Outlook, etc. it fails with the error message Bad Image, Error status 0xc0000020, then this post will help you.
 In this post, we will identify the potential causes and then provide the possible solutions to help you redress this issue.
 It could occur while launching Outlook or any other program.

 Typically, depending on the software or application you’re trying to launch, an instance of the error message reads thus;

 C:\Windows\System32\XXXX.dll is either not designed to run on Windows or it contains an error.
 Try installing the program again using the original installation media or contact your system administrator or the software vendor for support.
 Error status 00xc0000020.

 This error occurs when you launch an application and it fails due to the corruption of some system files required to run the application flawlessly.
 As system files are program files, anything that modifies them may cause corruption.
 You might encounter the Bad Image, Error Status 0xc0000020 error message due to one or more (but not limited to) of the following known causes;

 - Incomplete installation or uninstallation of software.